adityamahajan28/Vehicle-Parking-Management-System/README.md

 ## Overview

-The **Vehicle Parking Management System (VPMS)** is a full-stack web application built using **Node.js**, **Express.js**, **MySQL**, and **HTML/CSS/JS**.
-It allows users to register, log in, and book parking slots based on region, subdivision, and vehicle type (2-wheeler or 4-wheeler).
+The Vehicle Parking Management System (VPMS) is designed to address the challenges of urban parking.
+With rapid urbanization, finding a parking spot has become increasingly difficult.
+VPMS allows users to reserve parking slots in advance, reducing traffic congestion and saving time.
+The system supports dynamic pricing based on location and vehicle type, ensuring transparency and convenience for users.

 ## Features

-- User Registration & Login
-- Region/Subdivision-wise Parking Location Display
-- Dynamic Pricing Based on Vehicle Type & Location
-- Real-time Slot Booking with Database Storage
-- Responsive Frontend using HTML/CSS/JS
-- Backend API with Node.js & Express
-- Data persistence with MySQL Database
+- User Authentication: Secure registration and login for users.
+- Dynamic Pricing: Calculates and displays pricing based on location and vehicle type.
+- Real-Time Availability: Fetches and displays available parking slots in real-time.
+- Booking Management: Allows users to book slots with specific dates, times, and locations.
+- Admin Dashboard: Provides admin access to manage locations, bookings, and users.
+- Responsive Design: Ensures accessibility across devices, including desktops, tablets, and smartphones.

 ## Technologies Used